 You can also make the part that spins be any shape you want.

-On mine, I took a picture of myself, removed the background in Photoshop and created a print then cut file that I could sent to my printer, and then have the Cricut cut out.
+On mine, I took a picture of myself, removed the background in Photoshop and created a print then cut file that I could send to my printer, and then have the Cricut cut out.
 But that’s a tutorial for another day.
 Things like flowers, boats, planes, spaceships, and on and on, would be really cute!!)

 First, decorate the top layer with the track cut out.
 Add words, shapes, etc now, as it will be easiest to do before layering the rest of the card.
 Keep in mind that you don’t want to put anything with dimension to close to the track as it could interfere with the part you’ll have spinning later.

-Next fold the card base in half and glue down the gray layer.
+Next, fold the card base in half and glue down the gray layer.
 Then glue the two rectangle foam pieces to the back of the white cardstock.
 Keep them close to the edges, and not close to the track cut out.

 Layer 1 penny, then the white cardstock (with the track going over the penny) then the circle foam piece, then the other penny, gluing the foam to both pennies (anything from Gorilla glue to a tape runner seems to work well.)
 Let that dry completely before trying to spin – you don’t want any glue getting on the track.